Jimmy Bartel: Changing roles, injuries and continued individual success (2012–2015)

 Bartel played most of the 2012 AFL Season with a stress fracture in his foot, despite this, he still had 20+ possessions in most of those games, which helped him produce his eighth straight 400+ possession season.
-Geelong finished sixth on the ladder which resulted in them playing an elimination final against seventh Fremantle despite 26 possessions from Bartel Geelong would lose by 16 points.
+Geelong finished sixth on the ladder which resulted in them playing an elimination final against seventh placed Fremantle.
+Despite 26 possessions from Bartel, Geelong lost by 16 points.

 In 2013 Bartel would put together another solid season even though he moved from his usual Forward/Midfield role into the backline, specifically across half back.
 Bartel would gather 558 possessions for the season, the fifth time he has had over 550 in a season; his best possession game was in a win over the Brisbane Lions in round 23 when he had 35 possessions.
 Geelong would finish second on the ladder one win behind Hawthorn.
 Bartel played all 24 games of the season including three finals; Geelong would be eliminated in preliminary final losing to Hawthorn by 5 points, and Bartel Became Geelong's finals games record holder, having now played in 24 finals matches.

 Bartel started the 2014 AFL Season by playing his 250th game in round 1 with a win over Adelaide Bartel would have 21 possessions and a career-best four goals in the game.
 Bartel would continue his goal kicking throughout the season as he kicked a goal in 18 of the 23 games he played in, resulting in a career-best 27 goals for the season and also being Geelong's second leading goal kicker for the season.
 Geelong would finish third on the ladder on the same wins and losses as second and first but were behind in percentage.
 Bartel would play in both finals as Geelong were eliminated in the semifinals losing by 6 points to North Melbourne.

 Bartel would only play 11 out of 23 games in the 2015 AFL Season, due to an injury sustained in round 3 against Gold Coast.
 Bartel went off in the first quarter and was later revealed to have a torn medial ligament in his left knee; Bartel was sidelined for three months this is the first time in Bartel's career that he had been sidelined by a serious injury.
 Bartel returned in round 15 having a career best game picking up 41 possessions in a heavy defeat to North Melbourne.
 Bartel would go on to play the final eight games of the season.
 Owing to the injury, Bartel's tackle count and disposal count was at an all-time low at the end of the season with only 43 tackles and 259 disposals.
 Geelong finished tenth and missed the finals.